beklife/guessing_game.py/README.md

 But you could do something more efficient than just guessing 1, 2, 3, 4, …, right?
 Since the computer tells you whether a guess is too low, too high, or correct, you can start off by guessing 8.
 If the number that the computer selected is less than 8, then because you know that 8 is too high, you can eliminate all the numbers from 8 to 15 from further consideration.
 If the number selected by the computer is greater than 8, then you can eliminate 1 through 8.
 Either way, you can eliminate half the numbers.
 On your next guess, eliminate half of the remaining numbers.
 Keep going, always eliminating half of the remaining numbers.
 We call this halving approach binary search, and no matter which number from 1 to 15 the computer has selected, you should be able to find the number in at most 4 guesses with this technique.
 Here, try it for a number from 1 to 300.
 You should need no more than 9 guesses.

-How many guesses did it take you to find the number this time?
-Why should you never need more than 9 guesses?
-(Can you think of a mathematical explanation)?
-We'll return to binary search, and we'll see how you can use it to efficiently search for an item in a JavaScript array.
-But first, let's look at an algorithm for a trickier problem.